 Ray was born in London and now lives in Kent.
-His short stories have been published in several well received anthologies, and collected together for the first time in Dark Matter.
+His short stories have been published in several well received anthologies, and were collected together for the first time in Dark Matter.
 His first novel, EYES OF DOOM, was released by Blood Bound Books.
-The Creative Writing Group, a novel, is due for publication in Spring 2023
+The Creative Writing Group, a novel, is due for publication in early 2024

 Ray's love for dark fiction can be traced back to late Saturday night showings of the classic black and white Universal movies on TV when he was a boy.
 'I was fascinated, frightened and inspired.
 Beyond the make-up and the cinematography, which were amazing, I think it was the stories and characterisation that grabbed my imagination.
 Those films, like most work within the horror genre, dealt with the biggest issues: the value of life and the lengths one might go to for survival.
 There was always an existential aspect, and that's the point from which my work almost invariably stems.'

 The decision to focus on horror as an author was an easy one.
 'It's a very versatile genre to work within.
 With horror at it's core, a writer can tackle any issue and build it around the story-line.
-There are no boundaries other than the imagination so it's an incredible way to have fun, and if that shows in the writing I feel it creates an instant connection with the reader.'
+There are no boundaries other than the imagination so it's an incredible way to have fun, and if that shows in the writing I feel it creates an instant connection with the reader.
+Having said that, I do occasionally dabble in non-genre fiction, to keep things fresh."

 Ray's love for dark fiction can be traced back to late Saturday night showings of the classic black and white Universal movies on TV when he was a boy.
 'I was fascinated, frightened and inspired.
 Beyond the make-up and the cinematography, which were amazing, I think it was the stories and characterisation that grabbed my imagination.
 Those films, like most work within the horror genre, dealt with the biggest issues: the value of life and the lengths one might go to for survival.
 There was always an existential aspect, and that's the point from which my work almost invariably stems.'

 The decision to focus on horror as an author was an easy one.
 'It's a very versatile genre to work within.
 With horror at it's core, a writer can tackle any issue and build it around the story-line.
-There are no boundaries other than the imagination so it's an incredible way to have fun, and if that shows in the writing I feel it creates an instant connection with the reader.'
+There are no boundaries other than the imagination so it's an incredible way to have fun, and if that shows in the writing I feel it creates an instant connection with the reader.
+Having said that, I do occasionally dabble in non-genre fiction, to keep things fresh."